Paneer tikka masala is the vegetarian equivalent of the most popular Indian dish in America, which is chicken tikka masala.

 Make the tikka masala sauce

-- Heat butter in a medium saucepan on medium heat.
+- Heat ghee or butter in a medium saucepan on medium heat.
 Add bay leaves and sauté for 10–15 seconds, or until you can smell the aroma.

 - Add the garlic and ginger, and sauté until it is just starting to brown, about 1–2 minutes.

-- Add the tomato puree, red chili powder, and half the salt, and stir well.
-Simmer until the butterfat starts to separate from the tomato (about 5 minutes) and an oil sheen develops on the surface.
-(If the tomato is too thick, add a bit of water.)
+- Add the tomato puree, red chili powder, and salt, and stir well.
+Simmer until the fat starts to separate from the tomato and an oil sheen develops on the surface (about 5 minutes).
+If the tomato gets too thick, add water.

-- Add the cashew paste, green chilis, and water, and stir well.
+- Add the cashew milk, green chilis, and water, and stir well.
 Simmer until the masala begins to thicken, about 20 minutes.

 Sauté the paneer